International Combat Martial Arts Encyclopedia

 Kings Kung-Fu (5 Animal and 5 Family) contains internal and external

-External : 5 Animal and 5 Family forms, Preying mantis training, Chin-Na, Dog
+External : 5 Animal and 5 Family forms, Praying mantis training, Chin-Na, Dog

 Boxing